-We are delighted to now have a Hub in the heart of East Sussex, at Ashburnham Place, in partnership with Ashburnham Christian Trust.
-Set in 220 acres of beautiful countryside and woodland, Ashburnham Place was gifted to ACT by John Bickersteth who was a clergyman with a heart to see theological education and training at its heart.
+We are delighted to have a Hub in the heart of East Sussex, at Ashburnham Place, in partnership with Ashburnham Christian Trust.
+Set in 220 acres of beautiful countryside and woodland, Ashburnham Place was gifted to ACT by John Bickersteth who was a clergyman with a heart to see theological education and training flourish in the region.
 This vision continues to this day with a particular emphasis on equipping the wider church to be catalysts of the Kingdom throughout society.

-Ashburnham is a connecting place which resources people to be radical and bright through all of life which is a great synergy with the vision of WTC to transform, heal and release God’s people fully into His purposes by integrating the best of scholarship with the power and gifts of the Holy Spirit.
+Ashburnham is a connecting place which resources people to be radical and bright through all of life.
+There is indeed a great synergy with the vision of WTC to transform, heal and release God’s people fully into His purposes by integrating the best of scholarship with the power and gifts of the Holy Spirit.

 Ashburnham Christian Trust

 From South East London and the Dartford Tunnel.